Low Back Pain

 Causes of low back pain include:

 Often doctors don't really know what causes low back pain.
-But it is more likely to become long-lasting (chronic) if you are under stress or depressed.

 What are the symptoms?